A Healthy Home environment is something everyone strives for. But despite your best efforts, unseen dangers can compromise the safety of your home.

 - Bathroom: Choose your favorite dried plants and herbs and keep them in a bowl in the bathroom.
 Pine, citrus, and cloves are some of our seasonal favorites.

-- Living Room: Plants are excellent at removing VOCs like formaldehyde [link to plant blog post], and they work on odors, too.
+- Living Room: Plants are excellent at removing VOCs, like formaldehyde, and they work on odors, too.

 - Whole Home: Fresh air from the outdoors is a great way to flush out unwanted smells and VOCs.
-An Aprilaire® Ventilation System makes the process easy.
+A ventilation system makes the process easy.